vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       Options, required.
 Standard mount options depending on the filesystem type, with two extra options from LXC: `create=file` and `create=dir`.

+    `--[no-]automount`
+      Activate this mount when the container starts.
+Enabled by default.

 `ct mounts dataset` *options* *id* *name* *mountpoint* Mount subdataset *name* into container *id*.
 Only subdatasets of container *id* can be mounted in this way.
 Dataset mounts can survive container